University of Vermont Cancer Center Membership

 - Be full-time faculty at UVM although some part-time clinical faculty, emeritus faculty and allied health professionals with major cancer research commitments may be eligible if their award is made to UVM

-- Have served as Principal Investigator or co-Principal Investigator on peer-reviewed cancer-focused or cancer-relevant research grants or clinical trials within the last three years, including site PI on NCTN trials.
+- Have served as Principal Investigator or co-Principal Investigator on peer-reviewed (PDF) cancer-focused or cancer-relevant research grants or clinical trials within the last three years, including site PI on NCTN trials.
 A track record of collaboration on grants is highly encouraged.

 - Assume a high-level leadership role within the Cancer Center (Program Leader, Transdisciplinary Team Leader, Service Line Leader, etc)

 - Maintain a principal and consistent commitment to cancer research or patient-care activities.

 - Actively participate in one or more of UVM Cancer Center's research programs.

 - Maintain a track record of peer-reviewed research publications related to basic, clinical, or cancer prevention and control research which demonstrate active collaborations with members of the UVM Cancer Center that is demonstrated by co-authorships on publications and/or shared leadership of extramurally funded research grants.

 - Actively participate in UVM Cancer Center’s outreach, events, programming and advocacy activities

 Individuals in this category make important contributions to the activities and mission of the UVM Cancer Center, but devote a component of their time to cancer research in some capacity.
 These members have access to privileges that include intramural funding when partnered with a full member, attending seminars, cancer grand rounds, retreats, educational conferences, participating in cancer center committee activities, enrolling patients in clinical trials.
 Associate members can transition to full membership if they devote significant academic time to cancer research and obtain independent or multi-principal investigator collaborative extramural funding.